Passover: A Memorial For All Time

 Q: What is proper for the Passover cup, wine or grape juice?

-A: The Old Testament does not mention the use of either wine or grape juice for Passover, so we must go to the New.
+A: The New Testament does not mention the use of either wine or grape juice for Passover, so we must go to the New.
 We find in the New Testament that Yahshua calls it “fruit of the vine” or “cup.”
 He never refers to the contents of the cup as wine.
 It is a symbol of His blood (Matt.
 26:28).
 Deuteronomy 32:14 makes a reference to drinking “the pure blood of the grape.”
 Isaiah 63:3 refers to the winepress where grapes are squeezed and the result is “their blood shall be sprinkled on my garments.”
 Freshly squeezed grape juice is the Biblical symbol for blood.
 Yahshua’s garments are stained with “blood” (from grapes) from the symbolic winepress He will tread out in Revelation 19:11-13.

 Wine, on the other hand, is used in victory celebrations and festive occasions.
 Passover is none of these.
 (Melchizedek brought out wine in celebration of Abram’s victory, Gen. 14:18; Yahshua turned water into wine at the marriage celebration at Cana, John 2.)